gingerbeardman/gingerbeardman.github.io/_posts/2021-03-22-asanegami-morning-hair.md

 ---
 Second in my series 1-bit Woodblocks.

-I've just finished "Asanegami" [#MorningHair](https://twitter.com/hashtag/MorningHair?src=hash) so I thought I'd go into a few of my favourite details!
+I've just finished "Asanegami" (Morning Hair) so I thought I'd go into a few of my favourite details!

 • eyes
 • eyebrows
 • background
 • lips
 • comb/history

 I spent a long time adding and refining eye details, my reasoning being that these are the first thing you look at.

 Also I went without "blusher" skin tone shading around the eyes, the amount of which varies depending on which impression of the original you're looking at.

 ![](https://pbs.twimg.com/media/ExaQV15WgAMOBpT.png)